NgocHong0001/TimeToStudy_Project/README.md

 ### Extra
 If everything is good you can now open up a browser and copy paste http://localhost:5173/ in the http search bar, then press enter.
-Now you will see our website, be ready to explore the beauty and the different functionalities that our wesite has to offer.
+Now you will see our website, be ready to explore the beauty and the different functionalities that our website has to offer.